FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Submitting](./screenshots/281_submit_interpretation.png)

 The screen for the next ballot card will then be displayed.
 Review of ballot cards will continue until the Audit Board has reviewed all the ballot cards assigned to that County for that round.
 After the last ballot card has been reviewed, the end-of-round page will appear. with boxes for the Audit Board to "sign" their approval of the round by entering their names as indicated.
+Audit board members need not sign their approval in the same order that they were originally entered.

 ## End of Round